Wellness as Identity: how personal brands can be defined by our health status

 Today health and wellness extend into all aspects of life beyond therapies and Big Pharma.
 Walking down the cereal aisle in the grocery store, you would think you entered a clinic of sorts as you read how Cheerios and other whole grain products are part of a heart-healthy regimen.
 Chairs and car seats are now ergonomically designed so that the alignment of your spine mirrors the alignment with your self-perceptions about doing right by your body.
 Spas issue a siren’s call to all whose mental wellbeing craves care and feeding.
 Fitbit, Jawbone, and other accessories keep us in touch with how far we’ve walked or biked or how deeply we’ve slept.
 Dating sites demand that we declare if we are “drug and disease free.”
 From cosmetics to clothing to sunglasses to emotional support animals, there is hardly a product or service that doesn’t strive to appeal to how we use health and wellness to define ourselves.

-Illness can ignite and identity crisis because it robs people of who they aspire to be.
+Illness can ignite an identity crisis because it robs people of who they aspire to be.
 Now, “wishing you good health” is not just a benign toast one makes before sipping a glass of wine, it’s a recognition of a sentiment to remain who you are and who you want to be.
-So drink up, and as you do, celebrate life as you know it today because tomorrow you may wake up to a new identity—one defined by illness instead of health.
+So drink up (reasonably), and as you do, celebrate life as you know it today, because tomorrow you may wake up to a new identity—one defined by illness instead of health.
+Fingers crossed that doesn’t happen.

-4 Responses to “Wellness as Identity: how we are defined by our health status”
+4 Responses to “Wellness as Identity: how personal brands can be defined by our health status”

 Read below or add a comment...